 Gravesend bus hub

-As part of the Kent Thameside Local Sustainable Transport schemes package, a new bus hub will be implemented to improve the transport interchange between bus and rail in Gravesend town centre at Barrack Row.
+As part of the Kent Thameside Local Sustainable Transport schemes package, a new bus hub has been implemented to improve the transport interchange between bus and rail in Gravesend town centre at Barrack Row.

-This will link with the existing Rathmore Road scheme, separately delivered by Local Growth Fund.
+This links in with the existing Rathmore Road scheme, which was delivered separately with Local Growth Funding.

 This scheme aims to improve rail, bus, bike and pedestrian links.

-It will will link with the public realm improvements to the station forecourt and the rerouted traffic along New Rathmore Road.
-The design will include:
+It links with the public realm improvements to the station forecourt and the rerouted traffic along new Rathmore Road.
+The project has added:

 - 4 new bus stops on Barrack Row

 - the restriction of Barrack Row to buses only